Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: #1

-Connectivity metrics expose deeper structural errors in OMA predictions.
-The average lane connectivity in OMA reaches 2.9, substantially higher than OMA-GT's 2.0/2.1, revealing widespread mislinking of spatially disjoint lanes.
-Similarly, the OMA-GT validation data show reduced road connectivity (1.8 vs. 2.0 in training), suggesting a domain bias toward simpler topologies in training scenarios.
+Connectivity metrics expose deeper structural errors in test set predictions.
+The average lane connectivity in test set reaches 2.9, substantially higher than trainval's 2.0/2.1, revealing widespread mislinking of spatially disjoint lanes.
+Similarly, the validation data show reduced road connectivity (1.8 vs. 2.0 in training), suggesting a domain bias toward simpler topologies in training scenarios.
 Semantic associations between roads and lanes also degrade significantly.
-OMA-GT training roads are associated with 1,547 lanes on average, collapsing to 945 in validation splits, which implies degradation of the hierarchical structure in complex scenarios.
+Training roads are associated with 1,547 lanes on average, collapsing to 945 in validation splits, which implies degradation of the hierarchical structure in complex scenarios.

 These discrepancies have critical implications for benchmarking perception systems.
-The severe overprediction and fragmentation in OMA highlight the need for metrics penalizing false positives and disconnected paths (e.g., path-length-weighted scores).
-Furthermore, the mismatch between OMA-GT's training and validation/test distributions (e.g., road count/length differences) necessitates domain adaptation strategies to ensure generalization.
+The severe over-prediction and fragmentation in test set highlight the need for metrics penalizing false positives and disconnected paths (e.g., path-length-weighted scores).
+Furthermore, the mismatch between training and validation/test distributions (e.g., road count/length differences) necessitates domain adaptation strategies to ensure generalization.
 Finally, the collapse of semantic hierarchies in validation data suggests that end-to-end models may struggle to learn robust associations between roads and their constituent elements without explicit structural constraints.
 Together, these findings underscore the importance of a connectivity-aware association method to avoid overestimating performance on fragmented or mislinked predictions.